Table for Five

-Table for Five is a 1983 American drama film film directed by Robert Lieberman and starring Jon Voight and Richard Crenna.
+Table for Five is a 1983 American drama film directed by Robert Lieberman and starring Jon Voight and Richard Crenna.

 Plot

 J.P.
-Tannen (Voight) is a former professional golfer living in California who is estranged from his three children.
-The children live in New York with their mother, Kathleen (Millie Perkins), and stepfather, attorney Mitchell (Crenna).
+Tannen is a former professional golfer living in California who is estranged from his three children.
+The children live in New York with their mother, Kathleen and stepfather, attorney Mitchell.
 Hoping to reconnect with his children, Tannen decides to take them on a Mediterranean cruise.
 Tannen, who still has feelings for Kathleen, wants her to believe he has changed, but she remains unconvinced.

-On the cruise, Tannen is often distracted by the prospect of meeting women, including French archaeologist Marie (Marie-Christine Barrault).
+On the cruise, Tannen is often distracted by the prospect of meeting women, including French archaeologist Marie.
 He frequently leaves the children to entertain themselves.
 He reserves a table for five in the dining room, secretly hoping to find an adult female companion for the fifth seat.

-His youngest son, Truman-Paul (Robby Kiger), has a learning disability, which Tannen impatiently tries to push him to overcome.
-His adopted oldest son, Trung (Son Hoang Bui), is caught stealing food from the ship's galley and attempting to order drinks with a fake ID.
-Their sister, Tilde (Roxana Zal), is sensible and sensitive but too young to act as a parental figure for the boys.
+Tannen's youngest son Truman-Paul has a learning disability, which Tannen impatiently tries to push him to overcome.
+His adopted oldest son Trung is caught stealing food from the ship's galley and attempting to order drinks with a fake ID.
+Their sister Tilde is sensible and sensitive but too young to act as a parental figure for the boys.

 Tannen begins to feel inadequate as a traditional father, suggesting that the children think of him as a "friend" and even call him "J.P."
 The trip temporarily improves at the ship's first port of call, Rome.
-The family enjoys time together, and Marie is impressed by Tannen's seemingly caring interactions with his children.
+The family enjoys time together and Marie is impressed by Tannen's seemingly caring interactions with his children.

 However, while en route to the next stop, Athens, Tannen receives devastating news.
 Kathleen has been killed in a car accident in New York while taking the family dog to the vet.
-Grief-stricken, he meets the children's stepfather, Mitchell, in Athens.
+Grief-stricken, he meets Mitchell in Athens.
 Mitchell explains that he proceeded with Kathleen's burial and flew to Europe to escort the children home, where a memorial service would be held later.
 Tannen insists on telling the children himself and asks for more time.
 Mitchell attempts to dissuade him but ultimately agrees to leave the children with their father for a while longer.